regimazone/orgmastra/examples/basics/scorers/keyword-coverage/README.md

-# Keyword Coverage Metric Example
+# Keyword Coverage Scorer Example

-This example demonstrates how to use Mastra's Keyword Coverage metric to evaluate how well responses cover important keywords from the input text.
+This example demonstrates how to use Mastra's Keyword Coverage Scorer to evaluate how well responses cover important keywords from the input text.

 ## Prerequisites